hathaitornr/samsung-smart-home-code/Crit Findings Log.md

 #### Arnaud:
 Questioning the product idea in terms of whether Smart Home is the way to go or wearable devices (e.g. Apple Watch or Fitbit)
 #### Cards:
+- Pros:
+  - Good slides, presentation, and demo
+  - Nice data visualizations

+- Cons:
+  - "What sensors are you using?
+How do they monitor these things"
+  - "Not sure how much of the product was actually built"
+  - "Do relatvies have access to this inforamtion?
+If not, why?"